CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption_km.md

-# Data encryption SD services
+# Data encryption for SD services

 ## Sensitive data needs to be encrypted before upload